Interpolated Quantile Estimation: A Unified Framework Bridging Quantiles and the Mean: Numerical Validation of Theoretical Results

 This experiment investigates the large--$h$ behaviour of the estimator family and provides a numerical illustration of the asymptotic equivalence results established in Theorem~\ref{thm:mean-clt-main} and Theorem~\ref{thm:plugin-clt}.
-In particular, we compare three estimators of the mean $m$: \begin{enumerate} \item the sample mean $\bar Y$; \item the smoothed estimator $\hat q(z,h)$ with a fixed value of $z$; \item the mean--estimating family $\hat q(\hat z,h)$, where $\hat z$ is constructed from the data. \end{enumerate}
+In particular, we compare three estimators of the mean $m$: \begin{enumerate} \item the sample mean $\bar Y$; \item the interpolated estimator $\hat q(z,h)$ with a fixed value of $z$; \item the mean--estimating family $\hat q(\hat z,h)$, where $\hat z$ is constructed from the data. \end{enumerate}

 \paragraph{Design of the experiment.} Independent samples of size $n=1000$ are generated from two distributions: the standard normal distribution and the standard Laplace distribution.
-For each Monte Carlo replication and each smoothing level
+For each Monte Carlo replication and each interpolation level

 we compute the three estimators listed above.
 The experiment is repeated over $500$ Monte Carlo replications, and empirical variances, biases, and mean squared errors are recorded.

 \paragraph{Results.} Figure~\ref{fig:experiment_c} reports the Monte Carlo variances of the three estimators as functions of $h$, for both distributions.
 Several clear patterns emerge.